bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Only 0-18!
 ```

-- Because all the [built-in rules](#rules) are based on `RuleTemplate`, this is the magic behind altering their error message still having access to arguments.
+- Because all the [built-in rules](#rules) are based on `RuleTemplate`, this is the magic behind altering their error message and still having access to the arguments.

 ``` csharp
 Specification<int> ageSpecification = m => m.Between(min: 0, max: 18).WithMessage("Only {min}-{max|format=0.00}!");